-Your Southwest Florida luxury real estate agent can help you in a myriad of ways, and make your home buying journey a smashing success.
+Your Estero real estate agent can help you in a myriad of ways, and make your home buying journey a smashing success.
 Let your agent schedule a private showing so you can take your time looking at the property and get their expert guidance on making your offer stand out from the rest.

 Water damage — It is also essential to inspect for signs of water damage from flooding or storms.
 Since pools are a staple in Estero luxury homes, checking the pool area — as well as looking for any leaks from damaged popes — is also advisable.

 Poor maintenance — Look for tell-tale signs that might indicate the home hasn’t been kept in good shape.
 Dings in the wall, flaking paint, missing floor tiles, buckled floors, dilapidated grounds, and leaking plumbing fixtures are all signs of poor maintenance.
 These problems could mask bigger issues that the homeowner has ignored or is trying to hide.